dorianhoplite/my-first-repo/readme.txt

-echo "Welcome to My First Repo" > readme.txt
+Welcome to My First Repo
+Learning Git is going well so far.